dyahnrchls/carikost-app/README.md

 ## Tech Stack
 * React Native for the Mobile Frontend
 * Express Js as the Backend
+* MySQL as Database

 ## Prerequisites
 * Make sure you had been install NodeJs in your system https://nodejs.org/
+* Express Js as the backend https://expressjs.com
 * Then install React Native https://facebook.github.io/react-native/

 ## Installation & Configuration